MichaelRafferty/ConTroll/System-Documents-and-Coding-Standards/Payments-and-Refunds.md

 14. Update the transaction with the payment amount
 15. If nothing more is owed, update the transaction as complete
 16. create the response back to the AJAX caller and exit.

+## Refund Processing

+NOTE: This is a concept of how refund processing will work

+Refunds are executed off of the back end Finance Menu Item using the refund screen and require finance permissions.
+Since payments are made on Exhibitor Spaces and for Registrations, they will require separate processes.
+A separate tab will be provided for registration refunds and space refunds.
+Registrations bundled with spaces will be refunded using the registration refund tab.

+NOTE: space refunds flow still needs to be designed as it could include:
+- overpayments if the space amount is reduced
+- complete refund of the space for approved refunds
+  - a decision eneds to be made about refunding the memberships along with the space refund

+### Membership Refund Flow (no plan involved)

+NOTE: do we need a refund record due to all of the tracking fields or should it be part of the payment record.
+Receipt generation will be easier if it is all in the payment record.

+A search box will be used to select the person to find their memberships, similar to Registration Lookup.
+A list of people will be returned to choose from to refund against.
+Selecting a person to refund will open a popup with a list of their registrations and which payments they are under.
+The operator will be able to select which memberships to refund.
+It will not matter how many payments are involved in this selected list.
+The popup will submit the memberships to refund.

+1. The back end will validate the list of memberships to refund and compute the amount paid for each membership to compute the refund amounts.
+2. Based on the complete transactions in the memberships it will compute a list of payments to refund and the amount to refund on each payment
+3. Loop over the payments involved
+   1. A refund request will be sent to the credit card processor
+   2. If an error is returned an appropriate error message is returned to the AJAX called and the process exits.
+   3. A transaction record is created to cover this refund
+   4. Each registration covered by that payment has its amount paid reduced by the allocated portion of the refund.
+   If the paid amount is now zero, the registration status is set to refunded.
+   4. A payment record of type refund is created with the original transaction and paymentId, the new refundid, the transaction id, and the appropriate amounts
+4. Proper status is returned to the AJAX caller